djalbat/reaction-with-style/README.md

 `;
 ```

-If you want to do extend a component's functionality as well as its style, you can do so:
+If you want to do extend a component's functionality by way of standard class inheritance, as well as its style, you can do so:

 ```js
 class MainButton extends Button {